 15print(f"latency_ms={chosen['latency_ms']} cost=${chosen['cost']:.3f}")1route=bounded-reasoning quality=86%

-Reasoning workloads stress inference engines differently from ordinary chat because they often generate far more intermediate tokens before the visible answer arrives.
+Reasoning workloads stress inference engines differently from ordinary chat because they can generate far more intermediate tokens before or between visible outputs.

 For every generated token, the server appends a Key vector and a Value vector for every layer: